ZipCPU/xulalx25soc/README.md

 - Internal peripherals

-  - Real-time clock and date4
+  - Real-time clock and date
   - Access to the FPGA configuration port, for unattended updates
   - ZipCPU debug/configuration port access from JTAG